Willie Mae Jones Sims - The Vicksburg Post

 She was preceded in death by her sons Charles Lee Sims and Donald Marvin Sims; great-granddaughter, Tashekia Scott; her parents; brothers, Willie Joe Jones Jr., Cleveland Jones, John Jones and Robert Jones; and her sisters, Mary Ellen Jones and Mary Lee Ricks.

-She is survived by one sonm Billy Joe Sims of Vicksburg; six daughters, Retha Lee Summers of Vicksburg, Mary Clare Parrish (Leon) of Fort Washington, Mich., Joyce Dean Sims of Vicksburg, Sherry Lynn Sims of Vicksburg, Patricia Anderson (Raymond) of Acworth, Ga. and Gaye Davis of Vicksburg; brother, James Jones of New Orleans, and Rose Ann Ben, Bridge City, La.; 23 grandchildren; 50 great-grandchildren; 13 great-great-grandchildren; and a host of nephews, nieces, cousins and other relatives and friends.
+She is survived by one son Billy Joe Sims of Vicksburg; six daughters, Retha Lee Summers of Vicksburg, Mary Clare Parrish (Leon) of Fort Washington, Mich., Joyce Dean Sims of Vicksburg, Sherry Lynn Sims of Vicksburg, Patricia Anderson (Raymond) of Acworth, Ga. and Gaye Davis of Vicksburg; brother, James Jones of New Orleans, and Rose Ann Ben, Bridge City, La.; 23 grandchildren; 50 great-grandchildren; 13 great-great-grandchildren; and a host of nephews, nieces, cousins and other relatives and friends.

 Funeral services will be Sunday, Dec.
 13, 2020, at 2 p.m. at the Jackson Street Community Center, 923 Walnut St., with Pastor Mincer Minor officiating.
 Interment will follow at Cedar Hill Cemetery under the direction of W.H.
 Jefferson Funeral Home.